Acacia Melanoxylon "Blackwood" Seeds

 To grow from seed use a freely draining seed mix placed in plastic containers or punnets.
 Acacia seeds need to be treated before sowing to enable moisture to penetrate the normally hard seed coat.
 One method is to place seeds in a container, cover with near boiling water and soak overnight

-The Chakra Garden does not suggest or endorse using plants medicinally without consultation with your own doctor.
+The Chakra Garden does not suggest or endorse using plants therapeutically without consultation with your own doctor.

 *****Please note: We do NOT sell live plants at all!!
 Quarantine restrictions and inspection fees prohibit the sale of seeds to Western Australia and Internationally.